mariepailleux/epec-custom-palette/README.md

 # epec-custom-palette
 This application is a wordpress plugins.

-Its a custom palette.
+It is a custom palette.

+## Installation
 Install the custome palette on extensions and active this application.

+## Personalisation
-Change the color on custom palette and personalise.
+Change the color codes on custom palette on style.css and epec-custom-palette.php.